lisuxue/doov-docs/conference/abstract/README_dsl_devoxx_fr.md

 # Getting Started with custom DSLs using the dOOv framework

-Have you heard a lot about the advantages of DSLs but don't know where to start?
-In this session, we will be modernizing an e-Commerce application, which has validation rules with BeanValidation and implements business logic and mapping code with plain old Java.
+en_US : Have you heard a lot about the advantages of DSLs but don't know where to start?
+In this session, we will be modernizing a webshop application, which has validation rules with BeanValidation and implements business logic and mapping code with plain old Java.
 Using dOOv, attendees will generate a Java-based DSL and migrate incrementally the